 We need to undertake some essential maintenance to our systems, which is scheduled for Friday 27 October 2017, from 5:30pm until approximately 9:00pm.
 There are likely to be disruptions to our websites during that time.
 We apologise for any inconvenience this may cause.

 Discover more about the exciting opportunities that apprenticeships can bring to businesses and employees in financial services.

 Apprenticeships are being revolutionised.
 Traditional perceptions of what it means to be an apprentice are being challenged and apprenticeships are now a national priority.
 Recent Government reforms have put employers at the heart of today’s apprenticeship design, with the apprenticeship levy, which came into effect in April 2017, supporting the UK’s growth in high-quality apprenticeships.

-Here at The London Institute of Banking & Finance, we are proud to be developing apprenticeship programmes in close collaboration with employers from across the financial services sector, to cover a variety of jobs from relationship managers to a financial advisors.
+We are proud to be developing apprenticeship programmes in close collaboration with employers from across the financial services sector, to cover a variety of jobs from relationship managers to a financial advisors.
 Leading to banking apprenticeships which are highly effective, industry-relevant and open to all.